kelvinjoshua/basketball/README.md

  ## Project Description
  - This is a webpage with images and a brief decription on the about page
+ - with a list of  2 projects done earlier on

  ## Technology used
  - HTML